Mild solutions to a measure-valued mass evolution problem with flux boundary conditions: Introduction

-Our approach connects to the approach to structured population models as described for instance by Diekmann \& Getto \cite{DG}, Gwiazda {\it et al.} \cite{Gwiazda1,Gwiazda2} or Ackleh {\it et al.} \cite{Ackleh1, Ackleh2}.
+Although $F_f$ is discontinuous, the map $s\mapsto F_f(\mu_s)$ is Bochner measurable for such map $\mu_\bullet$.
+Thus, integral equation \eqref{eq:VoC} is well-defined.
+In our solution concept we need to include the technical condition that the total variation function $t\mapsto \|\mu_t\|_\TV$ of the solution must be bounded on $[0,T]$.
+(See Section \ref{sec:model formulation} for further discussion).

+The study of linear equations like \eqref{eq:main equation} is a first step in the study of equations with time dependent or even density dependent velocity field.
+This approach connects to the approach to structured population models as found in e.g. \cite{DG, Gwiazda1,Gwiazda2,Ackleh1, Ackleh2}.
 See also Canizo {\it et al.} \cite{Canizo} that simplifies part of the approach in \cite{Gwiazda1,Gwiazda2}.
-Their approach consists of first studying the situation of independently moving individuals described by a (semi-)linear system like \eqref{structure1}.
+It consists of first studying the situation of independently moving individuals described by a (semi-)linear system like \eqref{eq:main equation}.
 Then use the obtained results to treat the case of forced velocity fields changing in time and finally close the system for a density dependent velocity field, which models interacting individuals.
 This paper addresses the first step in this `program' for a system with boundary conditions.
-Work on the remaining steps is in progress.

-At points in this paper the reader may find some proofs overly complicated for the particular one-dimensional example that is discussed.
-However, where possible we have chosen on purpose to give arguments that employ the general structure of the problem rather then the particular.
-These proofs may then be used as `template' for dealing with the more delicate higher dimensional cases (2D for crowd dynamics, `any' for structured population models) or abstract systems on general Polish spaces with non-empty boundary.

-Various technical complications will arrise in the higher dimensional setting.
-The boundary would need to be sufficiently smooth so that a boundary layer can be introduced as a suitable Lipschitz deformation of the boundary.
-The transport part is expected to become anisotropic, in the sense that some directions will matter more than others.
-Another generalisation of the currently discussed problem would be a system like

-and corresponding regularizations, where the partial reaction rates $Q(\cdot)$ and $R(\cdot)$ have suitable algebraic structures. (\ref{structure2}) brings us very close to a more fundamental chemical reaction theme -- handling nonlinear chemical kinetics based on the mass-action law.
-The type of nonlinear structure in (\ref{structure2}) is the main point of the setting addressed by Fibich {\it et al.} in \cite{Schochet}.